 A significant part of the Company's executive compensation philosophy is designed to link executive compensation to the Company's performance through at-risk compensation opportunities, providing significant reward to executives based on the Company's success.
 As such, the Compensation Committee believes that the Company's executive officers' total compensation should be reflective of the Company's short and long-term performance.

-Accordingly, a significant amount of the Company's executive officers' compensation is composed of performance-based bonus opportunities and equity awards, which derive their value based on both stock-based performance and the Company's financial and operational performance.
-As a result, a significant majority of the Company's executive officers' target total direct compensation opportunity is "at risk."
+Accordingly, a significant amount of the Company's executive officers' compensation is composed of performance-based bonus opportunities and equity awards with vesting requirements, which derive their value based on both stock-based performance and the Company's executive officers' target total direct compensation opportunity is "at risk."
 There is no assurance that the target annual bonus opportunities or grant date fair values reported for these equity awards will be reflective of their actual economic value or that comparable amounts will ever be realized by the Company's executive officers.

 The Company's executives understand the importance of meeting key performance objectives (also known as Management by Objectives or "MBOs").
-In 2023, the Board established three pre-determined, rigorous performance measures for the Company's President and CEO under the Company's Annual Incentive Plan ("AIP"), the Company's cashbased incentive program for eligible employees.
+In 2024, the Board established three predetermined, rigorous performance measures for the Company's President and CEO under the Company's Annual Incentive Plan ("AIP"), the Company's cash-based incentive program for eligible employees.
 These objectives are summarized below:

-Corporate MBOs

-Weight

-(%) 1 - Financial Performance - meet or exceed revenue target.
-40 2 - Financial Performance - meet or exceed adjusted operating income target.
-40 3 - CO 2 - achieve market penetration targets.
-20 Overall 100
+Corporate MBOs Weight (%) 1 - Financial Performance - meet or exceed revenue target.
+35 2 - Financial Performance - meet or exceed adjusted operating income target.
+35 3 - CO 2 - achieve market penetration targets.
+30 Overall 100

-The 2023 MBOs for the Other NEOs included the two financial performance objectives and a third objective, which the Company's President and CEO determined was most critical to the Company's future growth and most likely to hold executives accountable for the operations for which they are responsible.
+The MBO's of the Company's other executives, including Dr. Ghasripoor, mirrored those of the CEO, with certain exceptions.
+Mr. Mancini and Mr. Yeung were each only assigned the two financial performance objectives in 2024 and Mr. Clemente was assigned the two financial performance objectives noted above and a third objective relating to wastewater revenue.
+These exceptions were a result of the CEO's determination of the activities that were most critical to the Company's future growth and most likely to hold executives accountable for the operations for which they are responsible.
 Each Other NEO receives an annual performance review from the Company's President and CEO (with review and discussion with the Compensation Committee) to evaluate his performance on both a qualitative and quantitative basis in connection with their individual objectives.
 The Compensation Committee, however, ultimately determines the payout of cash incentives for all of the Company's NEOs.
-For 2023, the Compensation Committee determined that approximately 82% of the Company's President and CEO's objectives were met, however, due to the Company's President and CEO transition that occurred in October of 2023, no award was granted to the Company's former or interim President and CEO.
+For 2023, the Compensation Committee determined that approximately 62% of the Company's President and CEO's target objectives were met.
 For all Other NEOs, their actual AIP payout was determined based on a combination of financial performance and each individual's performance relative to their individual objectives.
 For a more detailed discussion of the AIP, please refer to "Annual Cash Incentive Compensation," discussed below.